Irrigation city route

 Fort Worth workflow order

-1. Pull the Fort Worth permit before starting irrigation work.
+1. Pull the Fort Worth permit before starting irrigation work and confirm whether the lawn sprinkler permit threshold applies.

 2. Use the correct contractor type for installation.